odoo/documentation/ecommerce/shopper_experience/payment.rst

 ================================================
 To ease the payment of returning customers, you can let them save and reuse a credit card if they want to.
-If so, a payment token will be saved in Odoo.
+If so, a payment token will be saved in Twenty20.
 This option is available with Ingenico and Authorize.net.

 You can turn this on from the acquirer configuration form.